ApiLogicServer/ApiLogicServer-src/api_logic_server_cli/prototypes/manager/system/genai/examples/genai_demo/wg_dev_merge/readme_wg_dev_merge.md

     * To get around,

 To do:
-* use export
 * add test data
-* update current project with revised model and db
+* pull in wg rules
-* run rebuild-from-model to update the api and admin app
+* add this to the wg_test suite

 ## Usage